ttexan1/klavis/CONTRIBUTING.md

 ## License

-By contributing to Klavis AI, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
+By contributing to Klavis AI, you agree that your contributions will be licensed under the project's [Apache 2.0 license](LICENSE).